Direct and Indirect Objects

 The main difference is that direct objects receive the action of the verb directly, while indirect objects indicate to or for whom or what the action of the verb is performed.
 In other words, direct objects receive the action of the verb, whereas indirect objects receive the direct object.

-Another way to differentiate between direct and indirect objects is to ask questions:
+You can also differentiate between direct and indirect objects by asking specific questions:

-2. To find the indirect object, you should ask "To whom?" or "For whom?" or "For what?" or "To what?" after the verb.
+- To find the indirect object, ask "To whom?" or "For whom?" or "For what?" or "To what?" after the verb.
 For example, in the sentence, "She gave him the book," asking "To whom did she give the book?" identifies "him" as the indirect object.

 Examples of Direct and Indirect Objects in Sentences